munificent/ui-as-code/in-progress/parameter-freedom.md

 ),
 ```

-Here, you want the `child` widget to be the last argument because it's much
+Here, you want the child widget to be the last argument because it's larger than
-larger that the smaller `style` argument.
-But it should also be mandatory and
+the `style` argument.
+But it should also be mandatory and arguably the `child`
-arguably the `child` name doesn't add much value here.
+name doesn't add much value.

 The problem is a simple syntactic limitation: Dart doesn't let you place
 positional arguments following named ones.
 Removing that restriction would let